Percy Bland: Early life and family

 Percy Bland was born in Crystal Springs, Mississippi on September 23, 1970.
 Bland grew up in Jackson, Mississippi and attended St. Joseph High School, Bland later earned a B.S. in chemistry at Xavier University of Louisiana of New Orleans, and played collegiate basketball.
 Bland also earned a Master's of Public Health (MPH) degree at the University of Southern Mississippi.

 Bland met his wife Deidre in Atlanta and the couple was married on August 15, 1999.
 They have two children.
 Deidre currently sells real estate in Mississippi and Alabama.

 Career

-Bland went on to work for the Fulton County Health Department in Atlanta, Georgia where he served as an epidemiologist in the Tuberculosis Control Department.
+Bland went on to work for the Fulton County Health Department in Atlanta, Georgia, where he served as an epidemiologist in the Tuberculosis Control Department.
 Bland returned to Mississippi and began employment as the Human Resources Director and Marketing Director with the G.A.
 Carmichael Family Health Center.
 Bland came to Meridian to own and operate a State Farm Insurance Agency.
-Bland continues to run and manage a very successful insurance agency selling property, casualty and life insurance in Mississippi and Alabama.
+Bland continues to run and manage an insurance agency, selling property, casualty and life insurance in Mississippi and Alabama.